john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### <a name="butterfly"></a>Alpine Butterfly Loop

+> Uses: isolating bad sections of rope, attaching yourself to the anchor

 The Alpine Butterfly loop is a great way to create a little loop in your rope.
 And the loop will not come undone if you pull on the rope in either direction.
 If your rope gets worn or you get a core break, you can use this knot to isolate the offending section of rope.
 It is easy to learn, and takes less rope than a figure-8-on-a-bight.

 <a href="https://youtu.be/gX1dWKg6Ttc?t=7" target="_blank">